danielstieber/SubscribeToMailchimp/README.md

 2. If you don't have an API Key, create a new one.
 3. Copy your API Key and paste it in the module settings (`Processwire > Modules > Site > SubscribeToMailchimp`).
 4. Back in Mailchimp, go to the list, where you want your new subscribers.
 5. Go to `Settings > List name and defaults`.
-Copy the List ID an paste it in to the module settings.
+Copy the List ID an paste it into the module settings.

 ![module settings](https://i.imgur.com/RcKqzEt.png)